manicprone/joint-kit/README.md

 import Joint from 'joint-lib';
 import bookshelf from './services/bookshelf'; // your configured bookshelf service

-// Fire up a joint, providing the service: const joint = new Joint({
+// Fire up a joint, providing the service being used: const joint = new Joint({
   service: bookshelf,
 });

 // The "spec" defines the functionality of your operation, and the fields permitted: const spec = {
-  modelName: 'BlogProfile',
+  modelName: 'Profile',
   fields: [
     { name: 'user_id', type: 'Number', required: true },
     { name: 'slug', type: 'String', required: true },